 NOTE: we can send you a copy of these rules.
 Please, write us a message about this HERE

-Goal of Bidding.
-At the beginning of a deal, you must state the number of "tricks" you think your team can win with a specific "trump suit".
+The goal of Bidding.
+At the beginning of a deal, you must state the number of "tricks" you think your team can win with a specific "trump suit."
 A bid includes a number (1-7) and a trump suit (or no trump, NT).
 The team that makes the final bid must win at least that number of tricks plus 6.
-The final highest bid is known as the "contract".
+The final highest bid is known as the "contract."

 Bidding process.
 Each player can either bid or pass when it's their turn.
 Alternately, each player could double their opponents' most recent bid.
 The opponents' team can then redouble the bid.
-Under double or redouble, that game rewards double or quadruple points respectively.
-The bidding ends when 3 players in a row pass.
-The player that makes the first bid of the trump suit is called the "declarer".
+Under double or redouble, that game rewards double or quadruple points, respectively.
+The bidding ends when three players in a row pass.
+The player that makes the first bid on the trump suit is called the "declarer."

 Contract points.
 The declarer's team gains contract points if they fulfill the contract.